Skip to main content

 • Factors in how many sources were found and how well they agree

 Adjustable Threshold: The trust score threshold is customizable based on your Guru’s domain.
-For high-stakes domains like finance, healthcare, or insurance, you can set a higher threshold (e.g., 70%) to ensure only well-supported answers are provided.
+For high-stakes domains like finance, healthcare, or insurance, a higher threshold (e.g., 70%) ensures only well-supported answers are provided.
 For domains where some flexibility is acceptable, like general education or FAQs, a lower threshold (e.g., 50%) may be appropriate.
+Contact us to configure a custom threshold for your Guru.
 Example:

 Why it helps: You can see at a glance how confident Gurubase is in its answer.
 Low trust scores mean “be careful, limited information available.”